Salford Lads club

 “Together, we’ve kept the light shining!”

-And the impact of the building can not be overstated, opening in 1903 it has served as a haven for young boys in the industrial city to help keep them off the streets and out of trouble.
+The building, which opened in 1903, has been a haven for young boys in the industrial city to help keep them off the streets and out of trouble.

 Famous in the local area, the building gained a reputation for holding a safe and nurturing community for local youths and talents.

-But just show how much people, not only in Salford here and wider, but all around the world, appreciate where we are.
+“It shows just how much people, not only in Salford here and wider, but all around the world, appreciate where we are.
 You know, we’re on the corner of Coronation Street here.
-There’s got lots of cultural references for that, but it’s also been the fabric of this community for 20 years as well, so it is really special.”
+There’s lots of cultural references for that, but it’s also been the fabric of this community for 120 years as well, so it is really special.”

-“It’s about the footprint you leave, so if you’ve got this amazing heritage here, you can see all these pictures today, and you can see people on picture, Graham Nash used to be in the Hollies and Crosby,Still and Nash on the wall.”
+“It’s about the footprint you leave, so if you’ve got this amazing heritage here, you can see all these pictures today, and you can see people on picture, Graham Nash used to be in the Hollies and Crosby,Stills and Nash on the wall.

 “You’ve got all these, you know, we’ve had boxes, footballers, rugby players, all sorts of people on here, and if we show pictures of them in the building, that is crucial to giving kids an idea of aspiration, and it’s really important that they do that.”